 The Oregon Department of Environmental Quality (DEQ) has developed a statewide wood stove program to promote the use of cleaner-burning wood stoves and to help homeowners with wood stoves burn wood more efficiently and with less pollution.
-Sale Agreements for properties that have wood stoves should include a Form 2.13 Wood Stove Addendum.
+Sale Agreements for properties that have wood stoves should include a Wood Stove Addendum.
 Under Oregon law, no person may sell, offer to sell or advertise to sell a used, non-certified wood stove.
 Non-certified wood stoves (including fireplace inserts) are older models (mostly pre-1985) that have not been certified by the DEQ or the federal Environmental Protection Agency to meet cleaner-burning smoke emission standards.

 Individual communities in Oregon may have additional rules governing the sale of or use of woodstoves and fireplaces.
 Sellers should ask their agent for assistance or check with appropriate local government agencies.
-A list of Oregon counties and their websites can be found by clicking here and a list of Oregon cities can be found by clicking here.
+A list of Oregon counties and their websites can be found at the Oregon Blue Book website under 'County Government' and a list of Oregon cities can be found by Oregon Blue Book under 'Local Government'.
 General information about wood stove regulation in Oregon is available here.

 Inspection of fireplaces and woodstoves requires special training and expertise.
 Although a real estate licensee may be able to help you find a local wood stove professional, they cannot themselves inspect or evaluate a wood stove.
-The DEQ provides a helpful FAQ sheet regarding buying or selling a home with a wood stove that can be accessed here.
+The DEQ provides a helpful FAQ sheet regarding buying or selling a home with a wood stove that can be <a href="Oregon Department of Environmental Quality's "Residential Resources- Buying or selling Wood Stoves" webpage..